Table Of Contents

 Nobody buys into crypto expecting to weather a prolonged bear market.
 Most crypto investors are attracted to the high upside of the asset class and the promise of steep gains.
 Thus, it takes a mental adjustment to accept a crypto bear market when it comes around.
 To help you navigate the inevitable (every assets goes through up and down cycles) downturn in crypto assets, we have collated a list of the best actions available to you:

 Don’t panic and, as much as you are able, calmly consider where you are.
+This is crypto.
+Volatility should be baked into your trading plan.
 The absolute worst thing you can do is make rash decisions.
 Emotional decisions will come back to haunt you, particularly as a trader.
 Renowned American economist Benjamin Graham once said, “Individuals who cannot master their emotions are ill-suited to profit from the investment process.”

 Begin by going back to ask yourself why you invested in crypto initially.
 Was it to make a quick buck by trading short-term or did you believe in crypto’s long-term possibilities?
 Did you want to be part of as many opportunities as you were able?
 The answer sets the stage for you moving forward out of the bear market, unscathed.

 Take your time to research and learn about one or more of the cryptocurrencies.
-Be aware, however, that information gleaned from obscure Websites driven by self-interest may well only mislead you, further adding to the frustration.
 Always rely on credible sources and track the market regularly.
 As an investor, it is imperative that you know about crypto market trends and changes.

 For investors with a higher understanding of technical analysis, i.e., predicting an asset’s price movements based on patterns, indicators and chart trends, there are indicators that gauge when an asset has hit bottom.
-One method is the Relative Strength Indicator (RSI).
-Two key elements of the tool include providing information on whether the crypto is overbought or oversold.
-Learning the intricacies of the RSI is one way to perform your analysis.
+One method is to track the asset's moving average.
+Two key elements of the tool include providing a hint on whether the crypto is overbought or oversold.

 It is a fact of life that no one can accurately predict the bottom of a bear market.
 You can devote all your available time to research and analysis and the best you can do is make an educated guess.
 Certainly, the more you study and analyze, the better your “guesses” become, and that is exactly what the experts do.
 However, one bad call and all could be lost, which takes us back to the headline of this section, which is about what you can do to ride out bear markets.
 Still, learn all you can in order to make your best moves, but do not put all of your holdings into that one “sure thing.”